ryanoasis/nerd-fonts/bin/scripts/README.md

 * `generate-webfonts.sh`: Generate woff and woff2 font files from the SymbolsOnly font (for the gh-pages) [1]
 * `get-font-names-from-json.sh`: Helper to setup the CI font matrix from `data/fonts.json` [1]
 * `gotta-patch-em-all-font-patcher!.sh`: Patch one or more fonts 'complete' with and without `mono` and with and without `windows compat` [1]
-* `Hack/`: Special additional post patching script for Hack, invoked via Hack's `config.cfg` (not used when self-patching)
 * `lib/`: See its own README
 * `name_parser/`: Suite to set up sane Family and SubFamily names, used by `font-patcher` (on demand)
 * `optimize-original-source.sh`: Run all icons in `src/svgs` through inkscape to simplify (remove nodes and edges) [5]